priyamahato86/feedback-tracker/README.md

 1. **AI Chat not working**
    - Verify `GEMINI_API_KEY` is set in `.env`
-   - Check OpenAI account has credits
+   - Check GEMINI account has credits
    - Ensure backend server is running

 2. **Frontend can't connect to backend**